 If an employee or contractor develops mild respiratory symptoms during their shift, they must go home immediately and notify their manager, supervisor or City contact.
 City employees should be sent for testing at a COVID-19 Assessment Centre and should be placed on isolation leave while they await their results.

-If symptoms worsen, or if the employee is confirmed to have COVID-19, they should submit sick leave and follow the sick leave certification requirements of their collective agreement and/or Terms and Conditions of employment.
+If the employee is confirmed to have COVID-19, they should submit sick leave and follow the sick leave certification requirements of their collective agreement and/or Terms and Conditions of employment.

 Why are cloth masks important?

 - Cloth masks may help to prevent the transmission of the virus, particularly in circumstances where physical distancing is not possible